Lanzhou Gansu, China Travel Guide

 Lanzhou offers various ways to immerse yourself in its unique the social fabric, from classic arts to local festivals, providing a deep understanding of its people and heritage.

 June.
-Celebrated served with rice dumplings (zongzi) and sometimes dragon boat races on local waterways, symbolizing convention and community spirit.
+Celebrated with rice dumplings (zongzi) and sometimes dragon boat races on local waterways, symbolizing convention and community spirit.

 When visiting Xiguan Mosque or other religious sites, dress modestly, covering your shoulders and knees.
 Maintain quiet and respect local customs, especially during prayer times.